anandksrao/long_vs_short/exercise.md

 ### Introduction
 The aim of this exercise is to demonstrate the advantages of long reads in the assembly of difficult genome sequences.
 We will try to assemble a small part of the chimp genome known to be highly repetitive.
+For a tutorial on de-novo assembly and read alignment see [here](https://github.com/demharters/assemblyTutorial).

 ### Generate test reads
 For the purposes of this demonstration we will use simulated data.
 Download the reference sequence from [here](https://figshare.com/s/be47dc169f8759545b5a).